nloyfer/wgbs_tools/tutorial/README.md

 ⚠️ For use of wgbstools with existing `.bed` files, see [`.bed`.](https://github.com/rsegel/wgbs_tools/blob/master/docs/bed_format.md) ⚠️

 ### Average methylation over blocks
-We can collapse the beta files and average the methylation over the blocks we found:
+We can calculate the average methylation level of each block we found in each of our beta files:

 ```zsh
 $ wgbstools beta_to_table blocks.small.bed.gz --betas *beta | column -t